Online master’s in communications and public relations

 Both degrees usually involve communications courses.
 However, an MBA with a concentration in communications and public relations also covers a broader set of business concepts, such as finance, general management, operations, and strategy.

-A master's in communications and public relations allows you to explore communications topics at a closer level and develop more of a specialized focus.
+An online master's in communications and public relations allows you to explore communications topics at a closer level and develop more of a specialized focus.

 What does a master’s in communications and public relations focus on?